ProbstLab/viromics/calpoco/README.md

-### Calpoco - Calculation of nucleotide-position wise coverage of a scaffold from .sam mapping files
+### calcopo - calculation of nucleotide-position wise coverage of a scaffold from .sam mapping files

 ## requirements
 - requires ruby with the nu and trollop gems